 Legal Tweaks asks a simple question: what legislation would you change, and why?

 The annual publication of the NSW Society of Labor Lawyers asks practitioners, academics and students to contribute their ideas on how the law can be 'tweaked' for the benefit of the community.
-For last year's edition of Legal Tweaks click here.
+Former contributors have included Deans of some of Australia's largest law schools, the former Director of Public Prosecutions, and state and federal members of parliament.
+The publication has previously addressed reform in the area of criminal justice, anti-discrimination, labour law, and many other areas.

 If you would like to be profiled in this year's edition of Legal Tweaks please send us a response to the following questions:

-- If you could change one particular section or regulation, what would it be?
+- If you could change any provision of an Act or Regulation, what would it be?
 [30 words or less]

-- Why does this regulation need to be changed?
+- Why does this provision need to be changed?
 [175 words or less]

 Please send your answers along with a high quality profile photo, your name, title, and area of practice.
-All contributions should be sent to the editors - Janai Tabbernor, Elise Delpiano and Blake Osmond - at email@example.com by the deadline 20 September 2018.
+All contributions should be sent to firstname.lastname@example.org as soon as possible.

 You can view previous editions of Legal Tweaks here: